 Policies regarding children onboard:

-Paul Gauguin Cruises is unable to accommodate infants less than 1 year of age.
-Paul Gauguin Cruises offers a unique program that introduces young travelers (ages 9 to 17) to the extraordinary natural wonders of French Polynesia through direct, hands-on, interactive experiences with marine and island ecosystems.
+Paul Gauguin Cruises is unable to accommodate infants younger than 1 year of age.
+The line offers a unique program that introduces young travelers (ages 9 to 17) to the extraordinary natural wonders of French Polynesia through direct, hands-on, interactive experiences with marine and island ecosystems.
 Young Ambassadors explore coral reefs, hike rainforest trails and visit marae (ancient Polynesian temples).
 They also learn how black pearls and vanilla are cultivated, how volcanic islands become coral atolls and how to paddle an outrigger canoe.
 Parents are encouraged to join children on eco-excursions and other activities aboard and ashore.